Christmas in Indonesia

 • Participate in the Manado Christmas Celebration

 People here hold a parade of Santa Claus and enter the houses on their way to give gifts to the children along with advice.
 This generally starts from the first week of December and goes on till early January.
 The tradition of ‘KunciTaon’ is followed where the people dress up in funny costumes and parade around the city to mark the end of Christmas.
 They also visit the tombs of their loved ones and clean them right before Christmas.
+This will help you understand more about Indonesian Christmas.

 • Bali Christmas Celebration